1. Home

 This scary German children’s book by Wilhelm Busch follows two boys, Max and Moritz, on their mischievous adventures.
 The pranks turn dangerous.
 German children’s stories don’t hold back, Max and Moritz weren’t just put in Time Out, they DIED.

-Recently, the stories were used in the Netflix post war drama- The Defeated.
+Recently, the stories were used in the Netflix post war drama- The Defeated, and it was frankly horrifying to see the cartoons come to life.

 scary german stories children